-Border Patrol in Rio Grande Valley considering releasing illegal crossers into U.S. without court date
+Border Patrol in Rio Grande Valley considering releasing illegal crossers into US without court date

 When migrants are released in the RGV, Border Patrol usually coordinates it with Sister Norma Pimentel and her Catholic Humanitarian Respite Center.
 Pimentel tells Fox News that she is aware and is "coordinating her response."

-The Temporary Influx Care Facility will house at least 500 unaccompanied minors to start, with the capacity to house 2,000 children.
+The Temporary Influx Care Facility would house at least 500 unaccompanied minors to start, with the capacity to house 2,000 children.

 "While ORR has worked to build up its licensed bed capacity to almost 13,500 beds, additional capacity is urgently needed to manage both enhanced COVID-19 mitigation strategies and the increasing numbers of UC referrals from DHS," an ORR spokesperson said.

-Department of Homeland Security (DHS) chief said this week border crossings are on track to be the highest in 20 years.
+Department of Homeland Security (DHS) chief Alejandro Mayorkas said last week that border crossings were on track to be the highest in 20 years.

-Customs and Border Protection (CBP) announced that it had encountered more than 100,000 migrants at the border in February, while numbers of child migrants in custody have also increased dramatically.
+CBP announced it had encountered more than 100,000 migrants at the border in February, while numbers of child migrants in custody have also increased dramatically.
 The Biden administration has been moving to increase capacity of facilities to house migrants, and building a number of extra facilities — including looking at NASA sites and military bases.

 BIDEN ADMIN CONSIDERING FLYING LATIN AMERICAN MIGRANTS TO STATES NEAR CANADIAN BORDER

-"We are on pace to encounter more individuals on the southwest border than we have in the last 20 years," he said, although he later added that the situation is "not new" and noted the U.S. has faced border spikes before.
+"We are on pace to encounter more individuals on the southwest border than we have in the last 20 years," Mayorkas said, although he later added that the situation is "not new" and noted the U.S. has faced border spikes before.

 On Friday, The Washington Post reported that the Biden administration is considering flying migrants to states near the Canadian border for processing.

-Customs and Border Protection (CBP) requested the plane support from Immigrations and Customs Enforcement (ICE) Friday after 1,000 migrant families and unaccompanied minors crossed the Rio Grande into South Texas Friday morning, Department of Homeland Security (DHS) officials told The Washington Post.
+CBP requested the plane support from ICE on Friday after 1,000 migrant families and unaccompanied minors crossed the Rio Grande into South Texas on Friday morning, Homeland Security officials told The Washington Post.
 Border agents reportedly still had another 1,000 migrants they were unable to process Thursday night.

 The backups at CBP are exacerbated by the nearly 4,500 unaccompanied children being held in detention centers and tent sites at the border, many beyond the legal three-day limit.